MAaJIi/light-currency-converter/README.markdown

 To use this Plugin, you will need

 * jQuery
-* jQuery UI - Tagify is bu
+* jQuery UI - Tagify is buil